 As part of Phase Two under the Six-Party agreements, the Departments of State and Energy have been working to disable the nuclear facilities at the Yongbyon complex in North Korea.
 This effort is funded through the State Department's Nonproliferation and Disarmament Fund (NDF).
 The State Department is paying the North Korean government for the labor costs of disablement activities, and also paying for related equipment and fuel.
-Approximately \$20 million has been approved for this purpose to date.
+Approximately \$20 million in FY2007 and \$25 million in FY2008 was approved for this purpose.
 NDF funds may be used "notwithstanding any other provision of law" and therefore may be used to pay North Korea.
+NDF funds are also available until expended.
 DOE's National Nuclear Security Administration (NNSA) has been contributing its personnel as technical advisors to the U.S. Six-Party delegation and as technical teams on the ground at Yongbyon overseeing disablement measures.
 NNSA has estimated it has spent approximately \$15 million in support of Phase Two (Yongbyon disablement) implementation.
-In place of the payon of the province of the payon of t
+The province of the Six Party delegation and as technical teams on the ground at Yongbyon overseeing disablement measures.

 North Korea's nuclear test triggered sanctions under Section 102 (b) (the "Glenn Amendment" 22 U.S.C.
 2799aa-1) of the Arms Export Control Act, which prohibits assistance to a non-nuclear weapon state under the NPT that has detonated a nuclear explosive device.
 Due to this restriction, DOE funds cannot be spent in North Korea without a waiver.
 Congress passed language in the FY2008 Supplemental Appropriations Act (P.L.
-110-252) that would allow the President to waive the Glenn Amendment restrictions and that stipulates that funds may only be used for the purpose
+110-252) that would allow the President to waive the Glenn Amendment restrictions and that stipulates that funds may only be used for the purpose of eliminating North Korea's WMD and missile-related programs.
+If the President does exercise the Glenn Amendment waiver authority, then DOE "will be able to procure, ship to North Korea,